University of Puerto Rico School of Law: Academics

 The Law School's academic program aims to increase and diversify the learning and development experiences of its students.
-Thus, half of its 92 credit/hour study program is elective, with course offerings ranging from theoretical to practical in topics pertaining to civil rights, technology, feminism, business, international relations and comparative law, among others.
+Thus, 43 of its 92 credit/hour study program is elective, with course offerings ranging from theoretical to practical in topics pertaining to civil rights, technology, feminism, business, international relations and comparative law, among others.
 In addition, students are required to participate in a clinical program.
 The majority of the courses are taught in Spanish.

 The Law School has several programs of study.